Who I am

 I write code.

 A lot and for a living.
-I do mostly web development, Python and C#.
+I do mostly web development (full stack) and Python and used to to a lot of C# in my previous job.

 Technologies include but are not limited to: